cmu-sei/crucible/docs/cite/index.md

 Last but not least, a Scoring Category has a weight which will multiply the score obtained from the entered equation.

+**Edit a Scoring Category**

+To edit a scoring category, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Scoring Models** tab.
+3. Select the scoring model to be edited, and click on the **Scoring Categories** tab.
-If necessary, a Scoring Category can be deleted by clicking on the **Trash Icon** next to the desired Scoring Category.
+4. Select the scoring category to be edited, and click on the **Edit Icon** next to the scoring category.
+5. Here, users will be prompted the same scoring category's edit component as when adding a new scoring category.
+6. After doing all the necessary edits, click **Save**.

+**Delete a Scoring Category**

+To delete a scoring model, follow these steps:

+1. Click on the **Settings Cog**.
+2. Navigate to the **Scoring Models** tab.
+3. Select the scoring model to be edited, and click on the **Scoring Categories** tab.
-In the same way, a Scoring Category can be edited by clicking on the **Edit Icon** next to the desired Scoring Category.
+4. Select the scoring category to be deleted and click on the **Trash Can Icon** next to the scoring category.

 #### Scoring Options